-Here’s some handy celery tips for your information.
-You will be able to “share” these by clicking on Facebook, Twitter or Pinterest at the bottom of the photo.
-If you have a “food tip” you would like to share, post a comment with your tip for everyone to enjoy.
+Here’s some tips for your information on buying, storing and choosing fresh celery.
 These tips are posted for your information and convenience.
 I am sure there will be tips posted that you already know but we can always learn something new or pass on information to others.
 Enjoy!

 Celery is a good source of Vitamin A, B1 and G. It is low in calories and rich in potassium and magnesium.
 Celery is great raw but can be used in salads, soups and casseroles.